dice-guild/vortex-gate/src/assets/rules/9_reactions.md

 * A unit on Hold has a unit move within range of a charge or shooting attack

 ## Making A Reaction
 To make a Reaction, a unit declares they are attempting to react to one of the above triggers and takes an Initiative skill check.
 If failed, the unit takes 1 Shock and may activate later in the round.
-If passed, the unit may immediately perform one action after which it counts as activating for the round.
+If passed, the unit may perform one action after which it counts as activating for the round.

 ## Reaction Timing
 Reactions follow some special timing as they interrupt another unit's activation.